KCErb/hello-ruboto/training/basics/firstapp/starting-activity.md

 Go ahead and check it out on your own device!

 2) Note that after you've displayed your message, you can go back and enter a new message via the back arrow.
 This functionality comes from the fact that the new activity is a child view of your original view.
 But we'll get more into views later.
-(There's a diagram and a few words on the concept at the top of [this page](http://developer.android.com/training/basics/firstapp/building-ui.html).
+(There's a diagram and a few words on the concept at the top of [this page](http://developer.android.com/training/basics/firstapp/building-ui.html).)

 3) I said at the beginning that I'd give more info on when to use intents.
 I think examples are better than talking.
-So All I'll say now is you'll mainly want to explicitly define an intent when you are using an external activity like Maps, GPS, or Camera.
+So all that I'll say now is you'll want to explicitly define an intent when you are using an external activity like Maps, GPS, or Camera.
 (See [link](https://github.com/ruboto/ruboto/wiki/Using-Activities-and-Intents#opening-3rd-party-apps-called-in-the-context-of-an-activity))

 Congratulations!
 You have finished the first lesson.
 You now officially know how to build a simple UI and have it create and talk to other activities.